USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 Calculate biogenic emissions in-line with the BEIS3 model.
 Inline biogenic emissions are activated in the CCTM run script.
 Do not change this module setting.
     - `biog/beis3`
 -   `ModPlmrs: [default: plrise/smoke]`<a id=ModPlmrs></a>
 Calculate in-line plume rise for large point sources using the Briggs algorithm as it is implemented in SMOKE.
-Inline emissions plume rise in controlled in the CCTM run script.
+Inline emissions plume rise is controlled in the CCTM run script.
 Do not change this module setting.
     - `plrise/smoke`
 -   `ModCgrds: [default: spcs/cgrid_spcs_nml]`<a id=ModCgrds></a>
     CMAQ model species configuration module.
     -   `spcs/cgrid_spcs_nml`
     namelist files used to configure CMAQ model species
     -   `spcs/cgrid_specs_icl`
-    use Fortran INCLUDE files used to configure CMAQ model species
+    use Fortran INCLUDE files to configure CMAQ model species
 -   `ModPhot: [default: phot/inline]`<a id=ModPhot></a>
     Photolysis calculation module.
     -   `phot/inline`